AKA is committed to driving consistently high standards of performance and professionalism in care and case management

 The CQC is the independent regulator of health and social care in England.

 AKA’s Managing Director Angela Kerr was invited to contribute to The Parliamentary Review on Care an independent, high-profile, national publication, which is sent to 500,000 policy makers and business leaders.

 The Parliamentary Review is a series of independent publications, co-chaired by Lord Eric Pickles, former Conservative Communities Secretary and Lord David Blunkett, former Labour Home Secretary.
 Each edition focuses on a key government policy area and aims to demonstrate how organisations have become outstanding leaders in their field and share best practice as a template for reform.

 Following her important contribution, AKA was invited to become a Parliamentary Review member and part of the Leadership Council.

 This gives us a unique platform to discuss current and proposed legislation going through Parliament.
 We will attend members’ receptions at the House of Commons and have the opportunity to host our own event in the Commons or the Lords.

-AKA is kept up to date with all the key happenings in Parliament and has access to a members-only online platform through which they can engage with the parliamentary process, acquire commissioned research and communicate ideas and feedback to key policymakers and other Parliamentary Review members.
+AKA is kept up to date with all the key happenings in Parliament and has access to a members-only online platform through which we can engage with the parliamentary process, acquire commissioned research and communicate ideas and feedback to key policymakers and other Parliamentary Review members.

 Since then we have been invited to contribute to several articles, such as:

 The South Yorkshire Acquire Brain Injury Forum (SYABIF) is a regional branch of the UK Acquired Brain Injury Forum, which aims to promote better understanding of all aspects of acquired brain injury.
 Jo Sims is the current treasurer of SYABIF.